 Green (or natural) burial emphasizes simplicity and environmental sustainability.
 The body is neither cremated nor prepared with chemicals such as embalming fluids.
 It is simply placed in a biodegradable coffin or shroud and interred without a concrete burial vault.
 Read more

 No one is perfect, including funeral directors and cemeterians.
 We all make mistakes.
 If you are dissatisfied with your funeral or cemetery experience, try to settle your concerns with those involved first.
+That’s how you would want to be treated, if it were your business.
 Read more

 Embalming is a physically invasive process, in which special devices are implanted and embalming fluids are injected into the body to temporarily slow its decomposition.
 The goal is to preserve the body to make it suitable for public display at a funeral, for long-distance transportation, or for medical or scientific purposes such as anatomical research.
 Read more